agsup/quartz/content/notes/Spring 2024/Database Programming/Intro.md

 	- M:N are implemented with intersection relations
 	- Most M:N are in the association pattern
 		- Rare to have an intersection without additional attributes
+- ID-Dependent Relationships
+	- Multivalued Attribute Pattern
+		- Ex.
+Company can have multiple phone numbers (phone number will have an optional many to one relationship to company)
+			- Stored in table of phone numbers (for multiple companies) with company name as key
+			- Phone numbers would then be *ID-Dependent weak entities*
+	- Archetype/Instance Pattern
+		- ID-dependent child entity is the physical manifestation (instance) of an abstract or logical parent
+			- Ex.
+Painting:Print, Design:Product, etc.
+			- The attributes of the instances can be completely different from the parent (ex. a blueprint doesn't have an address, a house does)
+			- Key of instance includes the key of the parent
+			- Children are weak, children can be represented as non-ID-Dependent (though it is more possible to lose information this way)
+- Business Rules
+	- Will arise during analysis needed for ERD
+	- Not part of ERD
+- Helpful Hints
+	- Look for nouns to determine entity classes
+		- Note: not every noun is an entity class, but all entity classes are nouns
+	- If you only have one instance, it's not a class
+	- If there are no attributes, it's not a class
+		- Note the attributes of a class may not be relevant to the table, and it may be valuable to recognize these examples as classes
+	- Examine and adjust forms and reports
+	- This is an iterative process

 # POI